 “Look through those papers, princess,” Denth said, kicking Tonk Fah’s couch, getting the man’s attention, then nodding toward the door.
 “We’ll wait for you downstairs.”

 Vivenna watched them retreat, Tonk Fah grumbling as he had to rise, bits of stuffing sticking to the back of his clothing.
-They thumped their way down the stairs, and soon after she heard dishes rattling, their food obviously having arrived.
+They thumped their way down the stairs, and soon she heard dishes rattling, their food obviously having arrived.
 They’d likely sent one of the street boys--who passed periodically yelling that they would bring food from one of the local restaurants--for the meal.

 Vivenna didn’t move for a long moment.
 She was increasingly uncertain of her purpose in the city.
 Yet, she still had Denth and Tonk Fah, and--surprisingly--she was finding herself growing attached to them after just a short time.
 She wouldn’t have thought it possible, considering how she generally regarded mercenaries.

 But. . .how many soldiers in her father’s army--good men, all of them--would have been able to resist running off with those five hundred marks?
+Not many, she assumed.
+There was more to these men than they implied.

 Eventually, she turned her attention to the books, letters, and papers on the desk.